Pirate Party Luxembourg

-The Pirate Party Luxembourg was founded in Luxemburg City on 4 October 2009.
-Its membership evolved from 14 founding-members to 331 (in April, 2014).
+The Pirate Party Luxembourg was founded in Luxembourg City on 4 October 2009.
+Its membership evolved from 14 founding members to 331 by April 2014.

 From 2009 to 2018, Sven Clement was the President and the main candidate for the general elections in 2013 and the European elections in 2014.
 The vice-president was Sven Wohl, the treasurer was Ben Allard and the general secretary was Andy Maar.
 Another prominent figure was Jerry Weyer, former vice-president and co-founder of the party who was also co-president of Pirate Parties International (PPI) from March 2010 to 2011.
 The current co-speakers of the party are Starsky Flor and Rebecca Lau.